biocorecrg/CoursesCRG_Containers_Nextflow_May_2021/README.md

 * Develop a Nextflow pipeline from scratch.
 * Run pipeline in diverse computational environments (local, HPC, cloud )

-### Prerequisite
+### Prerequisite / technical requirements

 Being comfortable working with the CLI (command-line interface) in a Linux-based environment.
 Applicants are not expected to have used neither Linux containers nor Nextflow workflows before.

 Practitioners will need to connect during the course to a remove server via the "ssh" protocotol.
-You can learn about it here: https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work
+You can learn about it [here](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work)

-Those who follow the coursw should be able to use a command-line/screen-oriented text editor (such as nano or vi/vim, which are already available in the server) or to be able to use an editor able to connect remotely.
+Those who follow the course should be able to use a command-line/screen-oriented text editor (such as nano or vi/vim, which are already available in the server) or to be able to use an editor able to connect remotely.
 For sake of information, below the basics of "nano": https://wiki.gentoo.org/wiki/Nano/Basics_Guide

 For some parts of the course, having a [GitHub account](https://github.com/join), a [Docker Hub](https://hub.docker.com/signup) and a [Sylabs Cloud](https://cloud.sylabs.io) accounts are recommended.